Positivity Preserving Density Matrix Minimization at Finite Temperatures via Square Root: WOM for the Canonical Ensemble

-It is also possible to derive an initial value problem similar to Eqs.~\eqref{deriv} and \eqref{iv} that describes systems in the canonical ensemble \cite{daw_model_1993, palser_canonical_1998}.
-In this ensemble, a system is only allowed to exchange energy with their environment, which means that $N_e$ should remain constant as we iterate towards the desired temperature.
+It is also possible to apply WOM to systems described by the canonical ensemble in which a system is only allowed to exchange energy with the environment.
+This means that $N_e$ should remain constant as we iterate towards the desired temperature.
+Note that in the non-orthogonal basis, $N_e = \Tr[S^{-1}P]$.
 This constraint can be enforced by updating the value of $\mu$ with every step.
-Thus we now have $\mu = \mu(\beta)$ and Eq.~\eqref{non_orth_fd} becomes
+Thus, we now have $\mu = \mu(\beta)$ and Eq.~\eqref{non_orth_fd} becomes

-where $\mathcal{N}$ is a constant term that sets $\Tr[P(0)] = N_e$.
-To clean up some of our future expressions, we can introduce